The Genomics Scholars Program

 - Applicants must be from laboratories whose PI's are members of the CVG.

 - Graduate student applicants must have selected a permanent laboratory home before applying.
 Generally, first-year graduate students are not eligible for the Scholars Program.

-If the applicant will be TA'ing in the Spring of 2019, the award period would be delayed until until Summer 2019 and the applicant should expect to be at Cornell through winter session 2020.
+If the applicant will be TA'ing in the Spring of 2021, the award period would be delayed until Summer 2021 and the applicant should expect to be at Cornell through winter session 2022.

 - There is a limit of one applicant per faculty CVG member lab.

 Projects to be proposed should have a genomics component and also concern vertebrates.
 Such projects may include, but are not limited to, genetic screens, computational analyses of genomic data, gene expression studies, population/evolutionary genomics, proteomics, or functional studies of vertebrate genes in model systems.
 Although all applications will be considered, the committee favors applications demonstrating one or more of the following: